People

 Research Coordinator, PhD

-TINO JOHANSSON is a research coordinator at the Department of Geosciences and Geography in the University of Helsinki.
-He holds a Ph.D. in geography, specializing in environment, development and sustainability.
+Tino Johansson is a research coordinator at the Helsinki Institute of Sustainability Science (HELSUS).
+He holds a Ph.D. in geography, specializing in environment, development, and sustainability.
 His research focuses on the impacts of climate change on ecosystems and food security.
-He is interested in opportunities and challenges for transition towards climate-smart landscapes, and drivers and consequences of human-wildlife conflicts.
+Tino is interested in community-based natural resources management, sustainable transition towards climate-smart landscapes, and tries to understand the drivers and consequences of human-wildlife conflicts for developing solutions and coping mechanisms.
 He has twenty years’ experience on managing national and international research and development projects, such as GIS education projects in Europe and environmental health projects in East Africa.
-Currently, he coordinates the ESSA project funded by the European Commission.
-He also works as the coordinator of the Taita Research Station of the University of Helsinki in Kenya.

 Petteri Muukkonen